-If a stylish case is what you want, then look no further than Pad & Quill’s beautiful Oxford Leather case.
+If a stylish case is what you want, then look no further than Pad & Quill’s beautiful Oxford Leather iPad Pro case.
 Each case uses a single piece of American full-grain bridle leather, paired with an ultra-soft leather interior.
-It looks great, feels amazing, and should protect well against a variety of threats.
+The Oxford looks great, feels amazing, and should protect well against a variety of threats.
 The front cover has a stand built-in, but if you really want to impress, you can pair this with one of Apple’s keyboard cases.
 Unlike most other cases, the Oxford Leather case can be worn simultaneously as Apple’s Magic Keyboard or Smart Keyboard case, fitting beautifully over the top of both, adding extra protection.
-However, this case costs significantly more than other cases, and when used alongside one of Apple’s keyboard cases, will increase your cost twofold.
+However, this leather case costs significantly more than other cases, and when used alongside one of Apple’s keyboard cases, will increase your cost twofold.
 That said, this case is undoubtedly the most high-end and luxurious.

-UAG’s Metropolis case offers the perfect combination of a durable and rigid exterior and a thin, discreet folio design.
+UAG’s Metropolis iPad case offers the perfect combination of a durable and rigid exterior and a thin, discreet folio design.
 UAG’s distinctive design has been paired with solid construction to make a folio case that should protect your iPad Pro against a range of hazards.
-An impact-resistant soft core and a harder outer shell keep your iPad safe, and it’s lightweight too, thanks to UAG’s use of feather-light composites.
+An impact-resistant soft core and a harder outer shell keep your iPad safe, and it’s lightweight, too, thanks to UAG’s use of feather-light composites.
 The folio folds back to create a stand, there’s a loop for your Apple Pencil, and a tactile finish ensures a firm grip on your device.
 It’s certainly on the more expensive side for a folio, but we’re willing to pay for protection this good.

 - The best Apple HomePod Mini accessories for 2021